Stamp Duty Land TaxStamp Duty Land Tax (Stamp Duty) is a charge on the transaction of property paid by the buyer.

 Having a higher rateable value means that you’ll pay more in business rates.

 Your business rates are calculated by subjecting your rateable value to a ‘multiplier’.
 This is a value set by the government each year in line with inflation.
-As of 2019/2020, the standard multiplier is 50.4p while the small business multiplier is 49.1p.

 If you’re planning to rent out your commercial property to be used by another business, you could save money by passing your business rates bill onto your tenants.